DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

   time: '37:21'
   who: Alexey
 - header: Reverse ETL tools
 - line: "Exactly.
 That's what I meant.
-Next, there\u2019s Span Apply.
+Next, there\u2019s Panoply.
 Once you have\
     \ the data in the warehouse, you can do a lot of things with it.
 You can send\
     \ it back to your BI and analytics tools.
 You can even send it to your engagement\
     \ tools.
 There are again a new bunch of companies that have come up that are solving\
     \ this problem.
 They are referred to as \u201Creverse ETL\u201D tools or \u201C\
     operational analytics tools\u201D.
-Companies like Census, HighTouch, Group are\
+Companies like Census, HighTouch, Grouparoo are\
     \ solving this problem.
 You have the data in the warehouse and you want to send\
     \ data to a lot of different tools \u2014 your sales, marketing, advertising,\
     \ support tools or whatever product analytics tools.
 You can do that using these\